eliasdejong/viperlith/docs/ARCHITECTURE.md

 ## The Magic Sauce: Idiomorph
 We will address performance on the server side, but let's address the client first.
 The server will send the entire page as HTML in a response.
 Yes, **the entire page**.
 So what?
 It's just a string.
-Can we confidently assert that you should not use inferior approaches for performance reasons.
-If that is the case, close this page and go back to React.
+If you are scared of full page rebuilds, then close this page and go back to using React.

-Oh you're still here.
+Oh you're still here?
 So as I was saying, [Idiomorph](https://github.com/bigskysoftware/idiomorph) is a sophisticated DOM-morphing algorithm and Datastar uses its own adapted implementation.
 This algorithm takes any fragment of HTML and *morphs* it into the local DOM, replacing or inserting content on the page.
 It is possible to target individual elements, or morph the entire page at once.

 Practically, this means we no longer have to care about partial rendering or diffing for performance reasons.
 The server can send the **entire page** at once (known as a "fat morph"), and the algorithm on the client will only touch the real DOM where it needs to change.
 This allows us to render the whole page from a single function (`view = f(state)` aka `html = render(DB)`) on the backend, and simply re-render when the state (DB) changes.
 No manual diffing or VDOM required.